 Hershkovitz (2018b, 2019) inferred the cause of conflict in contemporary phylogenetics and tree-based evolutionary analysis generally: biological reductionism, in particular neo-Darwinian reductionism.
-Prevalent macroevolutionary theory and methods trace their origin to the neo-Darwinian Modern Synthesis.
+Prevalent macroevolutionary theory and methods trace their origin to the neo-Darwinian Modern Synthesis (cf. Fábregas-Tejeda and Vergara-Silva, 2018, Olson,

+2019).
 This, in turn, emerged in the form of the statistical population genetic incarnation of Darwin's (1859) reductionist theory of evolution by means of Natural Selection (NS), restated succinctly as 'survival of the fittest' (Darwin, 1868).

 The relation of NS to phylogenetic conflict is that the theory was supposed to explain diversification not within populations, but among taxa.
 Although NS is conceived as initiating in populations, validation of Darwin's theory requires its consummation with phyletic divergence.
 Although overlooked/ignored by 20th century Aristotelian 'evolutionary' systematists, Darwin conceived that taxa and their traits evolve integrally/synchronously and diversify cladogenetically.
 He diagrammed macroevolution as a tree (but see Podani, 2019), or cladogram.
 This diagram idealized anagenesis unidimensionally (lines) and diversification events nondimensionally (bifurcation points).
 Terminal taxa, whether species or 'genera' (Podani, 2019), also were idealized nondimensionally.
 It is critical to appreciate that this clado-anagenetic model is essential to NS theory.
-It does not explain merely anagenesis, but also the historical consequence of species differentiation via NS.
+It purports to explain not merely anagenesis, but also the historical consequence of species differentiation via NS.
 Other evolutionary mechanisms would yield other phylogenetic patterns.